-Keep in mind, as the heat fades and cooler weather sets in, your dog is more likely to spend more time outside.
+Keep in mind, as the summer heat begins to fade and the cooler weather sets in, your dog is more likely to spend more time outside.
 While that might be a good thing, it also means that there is a new set of dangers they can be exposed to.
 Make sure that you take time to inspect their space outdoors to ensure it is free of hazards and that when you take walks with your dog, you are aware of any Autumn dangers.

 With the Autumn season comes conkers (seeds from horse chestnut trees)